NyarchLinux/NyarchWiki/docs/nyarchassistant.md

 Since these computations require a good amount of resources, a good GPU is suggested for good performances.
 #### Local LLMs
-Two offline models providers are supported: GPT4All (or "Local Model") and Ollama.
+Two offline models providers are supported: GPT4All (or "Local Model") and Ollama (Suggested).
 For instructions on how to setup them, read [Newelle Wiki - Local Models](https://github.com/qwersyk/Newelle/wiki/User-guide-to-the-available-LLMs#local-models-1).
 **Using a model with Ollama is suggested as it has more fatures and generally better performances.**
 For suggested models, read [Suggested LLM and models](#suggested-llm-and-models)
 #### TTS